 - $50.00 to the Office of the State Attorney

-Casey Anthony now officially owes $217,449.23, over twice the amount decided on during last week’s ruling but still less than half of what the state requested.
+Casey Anthony now officially owes $217,449.23, over twice the amount decided on during the previous ruling but still less than half of what the state requested.
 The increase followed a new set of expense reports regarding the costs of the investigation, providing an additional $119,822.25 for the sheriff’s office costs.

 On Monday, October 3, Casey Anthony reported to her monthly meeting with her probation officer in Florida.
 According to the Florida DOC report, she had no violations this month to the terms of her probation.
 She reported she still has no job or source of income.
 The DOC report can be found here.
 Some of the terms of her probation include finding a job, not doing illegal drugs, and reporting to a probation officer monthly.

 One of the lies Casey Anthony told early on in the investigation of her daughter’s disappearance, a lie she was convicted of telling in her criminal trial, involved a nanny name Zenaida Fernandez-Gonzalez.
 While the nanny was revealed to be fictitious, a woman named Zenaida Gonzalez has since claimed that Anthony’s story has led to extreme difficulties in her life, including loss of a job and apartment.
 As a result, she’s suing Anthony for defamation.
 Anthony was deposed for the civil suit in October, and used the fifth amendment (the right against self-incrimination) 60 times to avoid answering questions.
-Today a hearing took place to decide whether she will be forced to answer these questions.
+On December 8th, 2011, a hearing took place to decide whether she will be forced to answer these questions.
 The judge has reserved ruling on the issue.
-Stay tuned for updates, and go here.
+For updates on this go here.

 However, the courts struck two of these charges, arguing that they constituted double jeopardy.
 Double jeopardy insinuates being convicted twice for a single crime, and is not permitted under the law.
 Additionally, lawyers for Anthony argued that the four lies should be counted as a single offense.
 This was not accepted by the court, as there was a sufficient break in time between the two lies making them separate criminal acts.
 Anthony has the right to appeal the remaining two convictions.